rosyarran/Uy-RGB-Game/README.md

 The RGB values are not limited to each other so there could be times that the colors are very similar to each other, making the difficulty mode extra hard.

+...
 ![Extra hard mode](images/similar.png)
+...

+But you can simply click on *New Colors* to get a redraw.

 ### Future Versions